Days of humiliation and thanksgiving: Days of thanksgiving

 A day of thanksgiving might be held in response to signs of God's mercy, such as rain allowing a good harvest, arrival of needed supplies, or recovery from sickness.
 They might also be held after a long period of general success and lack of disaster.
 On days of thanksgiving, the faithful would also spend the day in church attendance, but would pray thankfully, sing psalms of praise, and feast.
 Puritan feast days were more solemn and demanding than traditional Christian feasts.
-Days of thanksgiving were celebrated with joy in thanks for recent blessing, but Puritans also saw them as days to look forward to the coming of the Kingdom of God.
+These days of observance were seen not only as expressions of gratitude for recent blessings, but also as hopeful anticipations of the coming of the Kingdom of God.
+Thanksgiving observances also served to strengthen community bonds through charitable acts toward those in need, reflecting the Puritan commitment to moral responsibility and collective well-being.